juicebox-systems/juicebox-sdk/rust/cli/tokens/README.md

 Commands:
-  create    Create an auth token for a tenant validate  Validate an auth token for a tenant help      Print this message or the help of the given subcommand(s)
+  create    Create an auth token for a tenant validate  Validate an auth token for a tenant random    Create a random key (or key pair) for a tenant and output to stdout help      Print this message or the help of the given subcommand(s)

 Options: